JassimHayat/SchoolApp/README.md

-# School Application
+# MEN Stack Starter Template with Session Authentication

-Welcome to the School Application!
+Welcome to the MEN Stack Starter Template!
 This template provides a foundational setup for building web applications using MongoDB, Express.js, and Node.js, complete with session authentication.
 This is ideal for students looking to kickstart their development projects.

 ## Table of Contents
 - [Prerequisites](#prerequisites)